markcampanelli/pvfit/README.md

 ### Run Tests with Coverage Locally

-From the repo's root directory—
+From the repo's `pvfit` subdirectory—
 ```terminal
 pytest --doctest-modules --cov=pvfit --cov-report=html
 ```
-and the root of the generated coverage report (uncommitted) is at `htmlcov/index.html`.
+and the root of the generated coverage report (uncommitted) is at `pvfit/htmlcov/index.html`.

 ### Build Documentation Locally